 Athens may not have a reputation as one of the most photogenic cities in Europe, but you have to know where to look.
 Dare to get lost in the alleyways of areas like Plaka, Anafiotika and Psyri and you will find some true gems unique to the Greek capital.
 And of course, you also have the incredible amounts of history wherever you look.
-Whether you are only passing on your way to the islands, or exploring the city in depth, be it winter or summer, it deserves more attention than it gets.
+These are just a few reasons to visit Athens.
+Whether you are only passing on your way to explore the Greek islands, or exploring the city in depth, be it winter or summer, it deserves more attention than it gets.
 So here is a list of the best boutique hotels in Athens to help you plan your next trip to this intriguing city – as recommended by expert travel bloggers.

 Table of Contents